AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_and_Timeline.md

 ### Visual Appearance

-To change the background color these methods can be useful:
+These methods can be used to change the background color:

 <table>
 <tbody>